 This is a general course in public international law.
-The course covers basic prescriptions of international law, focusing primarily on the process of making and implementing lawful international decisions.
-The emphasis is on the many roles of the nation-state, its establishment, transformation and termination, as well as the regulation of protection and control of persons, via the mechanisms of nationality and human rights.
-International law is a dynamic field that intersects ever more with other fields of law.
-Living in an increasingly inter-connected world, whether students' career goals include working for the government, inter-governmental organizations, non-governmental organizations, or being a local prosecutor, a corporate attorney or a civil rights activist, it is a benefit to have a grounding in international law.
-This course will give students the conceptions and skills necessary for influencing future decisions in the range of arenas in which international lawyers must operate -- parliamentary, diplomatic, judicial and arbitral -- in national and international settings.
+It focuses on the process of making and implementing lawful international decisions.
+The emphasis is on the sources of international law - treaties, customary international law and general principles of law -- and the many roles of the nation-state, its establishment, transformation and termination, as well as the regulation of protection and control of resources and persons, via the mechanisms of nationality and human rights.
+The subject-matter of this course will be delivered through lectures ex cathedra and applications of the Socratic style, power point presentations and practice exercises.
+International law is too vast a field to cover comprehensively in one course, but this class will familiarize you with the basic concepts of international law and will serve as springboard for those who, later, will need or might wish to explore in greater depth areas such as international criminal law, international environmental law, international corporate practice, the law of the sea, etc. It is a dynamic field that intersects ever more with other fields of law.
+Living in an increasingly inter-connected world, whether your career goals include working for the government, inter-governmental organizations, non-governmental organizations, or being a local prosecutor, a corporate attorney or a civil rights activist, you must have a thorough grounding in international law.
+This course will help you identify the concepts and acquire the skills necessary for influencing future decisions in the range of arenas in which international lawyers must operate--parliamentary, diplomatic, business, criminal and civil litigation, judicial and arbitral practice -- nationally and internationally.